Charith-12/TodoApp-BackendAPI/README.md

 ### 5. Test the API:

-Navigate to `http://localhost:7089/api/todo` to test the API. (the PORT could be vary e.g.: 5000)
+Navigate to `http://localhost:7089/api/todo` to test the API. (the PORT could be vary e.g.:- 5000)

 ________________________________________________________________________________________________________________________________